simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 without having to write them out explicitly in the journal (with `--forecast`).
 Secondly, they also can be used to define budget goals (with `--budget`).

-These can be a little tricky, so take note of these tips before you move on:
+These can be a little tricky, so before you use them, read this whole section - or at least these tips:

 1. Two spaces accidentally added or omitted will cause you trouble - read about this below.
-2. For troubleshooting, use `print --forecast tag:generated` or `register --forecast tag:generated` to see the generated transactions.
+2. For troubleshooting, show the generated transactions with `hledger print --forecast tag:generated` or `hledger register --forecast tag:generated`.
+3. Forecasted transactions will begin only after the last non-forecasted transaction's date.
+4. Forecasted transactions will end 6 months from today, by default.
+See below for the exact start/end rules.
-3. [period expressions](hledger.html#period-expressions) can be tricky.
+5. [period expressions](hledger.html#period-expressions) can be tricky.
 Their documentation needs improvement, but is worth studying.
-4. Some period expressions with a repeating interval must begin on a natural boundary of that interval.
-Eg in `weekly from DATE`, DATE must be a monday; `~ weekly from 2019/9/8` will give an error.
+6. Some period expressions with a repeating interval must begin on a natural boundary of that interval.
+   Eg in `weekly from DATE`, DATE must be a monday; `~ weekly from 2019/10/1` (a tuesday) will give an error.
-5. Other period expressions with an interval are automatically expanded to cover a whole number of that interval.
+7. Other period expressions with an interval are automatically expanded to cover a whole number of that interval.
-   (This is done for reporting purposes, but also affects periodic transactions.)
+   (This is done for reporting purposes, but also affects periodic transactions.
+Yes, this is a bit inconsistent with the above, currently.)
-   Eg  `~ every 10th day of month from 2020/01/10` starts on 2010/01/01,
+   Eg  `~ every 10th day of month from 2020/01/10` starts on 2020/01/10,
-   but `~ every 10th day of month from 2020/01` will be adjusted to start on 2019/12/01.
+   but `~ every 10th day of month from 2020/01`, which is equivalent to `~ every 10th day of month from 2020/01/01`, will be adjusted to start on 2019/12/10.

+### Periodic rule syntax

 A periodic transaction rule looks like a normal journal entry, with the date replaced by a tilde (`~`) followed by a [period expression](hledger.html#period-expressions)